- Academic Appeals

 University of Toronto Scarborough

-*NOTE: If you are a Graduate student, please contact the School of Graduate Studies (SGS) Registrar's Office directly for assistance.
+*NOTE: If you are a Graduate student, please contact the School of Graduate Studies (SGS) Office directly for assistance.

 Key Documents